collapsed-stacks/startups/questions/1831/in-which-us-states-will-amazon-pay-affiliates.md

 - tagged: `sales`, `e-commerce`
 - score: 3

-<p>An Amazon affiliate account enables you to receive a percentage of Amazon's sales revenue for buyers you refer to them.
+An Amazon affiliate account enables you to receive a percentage of Amazon's sales revenue for buyers you refer to them.
 This also applies if you create an Amazon-based store on your site.
 However, some states in the US are not eligible for this payment.
-I'm looking for a list of states that <em>are</em>.</p>
+I'm looking for a list of states that *are*.

 ## Answer 1833